6. Filter

 If you are familiar with writing SQL to manipulate databases, pandas’ filtering system is somewhat similar to a WHERE query.
 The official pandas documentation offers direct translations between the two.

 Let’s try filtering against the state field.
-Save a postal code into a variable.
+Save a state’s postal code into a variable.
 This will allow us to reuse it later.

 Hide code cell content